The Fighting Seabees

-The Fighting Seabees is a 1944 war film, directed by Edward Ludwig and starring John Wayne and Susan Hayward.
+The Fighting Seabees is a 1944 American war film directed by Edward Ludwig and starring John Wayne and Susan Hayward.
 The supporting cast includes Dennis O'Keefe, William Frawley, Leonid Kinsky, Addison Richards and Grant Withers.
 The Fighting Seabees portrays a heavily fictionalized account of the dilemma that led to the creation of the U.S. Navy's "Seabees" in World War II.
 At the 17th Academy Awards, the film received a nomination for Best Scoring of a Dramatic or Comedy Picture for Walter Scharf and Roy Webb but the award went to Max Steiner for Since You Went Away.

 Plot

 "Wedge" Donovan is a tough construction boss, building airstrips in the Pacific for the US Navy during World War II.
 He clashes with his liaison officer, Lieutenant Commander Robert Yarrow, over the fact that his men are not allowed to arm themselves against the Japanese.

 When the enemy lands in force on the island, Donovan's men want to help fight.
 Donovan initially tries to dissuade them, but after a Japanese fighter kills or wounds several workers, he changes his mind and leads his men into the fray.
 This prevents Yarrow from springing a carefully devised trap that would have wiped out the invaders in a murderous machine gun crossfire, with minimal American losses.
 Instead, many of Donovan's men are killed unnecessarily.

 As a result of this tragedy, Yarrow finally convinces the Navy to form Construction Battalions (CBs, or the more familiar "Seabees") with Donovan's assistance, despite their mutual romantic interest in war correspondent Constance Chesley.
 Donovan and many of his men enlist and receive formal military training.

 The two men are teamed together on another island.
 The Japanese launch a major attack, which the Seabees barely manage to hold off, sometimes using heavy construction machinery such as bulldozers and a clamshell bucket.

 When word reaches Donovan of another approaching enemy column, there are no sailors left to counter this new threat.
 In desperation, he rigs a bulldozer with explosives on its blade, intending to ram it into a petroleum storage tank.
 The plan works, sending a cascade of burning liquid into the path of the Japanese, who retreat in panic, right into the sights of waiting machine guns.
 However, Donovan is shot in the process and dies in the explosion.